 What you’ll find, typically from super headstrong industry types and acerbic celebrities, is the suggestion that being nice equates to weakness.
 Being nice wasn’t part of their climb to the top—it came from hard work, grit, determination, and quite often being bullied by mentors that were anything but nice to them.
 Therefore, being nice simply isn’t part of the recipe for success; all it does is distract you from the prize and make you look subservient.
 You know what?
 I call bullshit.
 We call bullshit.
 So much so that “treating our co-workers and clients the way we’d like to be treated, with genuine care, kindness, and respect,” is one of our core values.
-This was a core value for us way before we ever wrote it down, when you could count the number of TBIers on one hand and we sat together in a windowless room…dreaming about the future, sure, but also laughing, supporting each other, and kicking major ass shoulder-to-shoulder with our clients.
+This was a core value for us way before we ever wrote it down, when you could count the number of Thinkers on one hand and we sat together in a windowless room… dreaming about the future, sure, but also laughing, supporting each other, and kicking major ass shoulder-to-shoulder with our clients.
 Clients we consider friends, and vice-versa.
-Clients we still have, seven years later.
+Clients we still have, years later.

 A person who is nice to you, but rude to the waiter, is not a nice person. – Dave Barry

-Think Brownstone came into existence because the kind of organization we wanted to be a part of simply didn’t exist.
+Think Company came into existence because the kind of organization we wanted to be a part of simply didn’t exist.
 We had plenty of other companies on our resumes to prove we had spent the time searching.
 We had a pretty good handle on the vibe we were going for, and a big part of that was going to be who we hired, how we interacted with one another on a daily basis, what we plainly stated we valued, and what we rewarded.
 At times “being nice,” especially as we define it, has been anything but the path of least resistance.
 No wonder so many people don’t want to hold themselves to that standard.
 Weakness?
 No, my friend—that’s a cop out.
 You could have achieved the same and been “nice” in the process, but it would have been a hell of a lot harder.
 Also?
 More rewarding.

 Of course we’re all free to decide who we want to be and whether or not we want to take on the responsibility of listening to Authenticity and Empathy chirping at us from each shoulder.
-But as an organization, we choose to “Be Nice To People.”
+But as an organization, we choose to “be nice to people.”
 Truth be told, there have been those who have actually counseled us against this—but we haven’t caved, and I think it’s working out pretty darn well so far.
-The kind of people who appreciate this haven’t lost their edge…in fact, they’re usually sharper and more adamant/outspoken because of it.
+The kind of people who appreciate this haven’t lost their edge… in fact, they’re usually sharper and more adamant/outspoken because of it.

-A few years ago during a particularly lengthy sales cycle, when the vendors were narrowed down to two (TBI being one), our client contact told me that they had invited our competition to their offices and were basically brow-beaten by them.
+A few years ago during a particularly lengthy sales cycle, when the vendors were narrowed down to two (Think being one), our client contact told me that they had invited our competition to their offices and were basically brow-beaten by them.
 They were smugly told how “stupid” their ideas were, how they had no idea what they were doing, and how desperately they needed help.
 I was shocked when this was followed by “you know, I have to say that there was something very compelling about that.”

 Without hesitation, I took a stand.
 “Listen, I’ll tell you this right now, if you’re looking for someone to treat you that way, or you feel like that’s what is going to turn heads with executive management, then we’re not the right choice for you.
 I promise you that we will work hard for you and we will deliver, and we will quickly prove to you that we’re the right partner for this initiative if given a chance.
 But it is never going to feel like that.
-I believe bluster comes from insecurity…or else just being a jerk at heart, I guess.
+I believe bluster comes from insecurity… or else just being a jerk at heart, I guess.
 But either way, that’s just simply not how we roll.”